cockroachdb/docs/cockroachcloud/authorization.md

 ## Organization user roles

-When a user is first added to an organization, they are granted the default role, **Org member**, which grants no permissions and just indicates the membership in the organization.
+When a user is first added to an organization, they are granted the default role, **Org Member**, which grants no permissions and just indicates the membership in the organization.
 Org. or Cluster Administrators may edit the roles assigned to organization users in the {{ site.data.products.db }} console's **Access Management** page, or using the {{ site.data.products.db }} API / Terraform Provider.

 To learn more, refer to [Manage organization users](managing-access.html#manage-an-organizations-users)

 The following roles may be granted to {{ site.data.products.db }} organization users within a specific organization:

-- Org member
+- Org Member
 - Org Administrator (legacy)
 - Org developer (legacy)
 - Cluster developer
-- Cluster admin
+- Cluster Admin
 - Cluster creator

 ### Organization member